 So I’m looking forward to learning how my sleep changes on days where I have an early dinner (or no dinner at all).

 Additionally, you can let WHOOP know if you practice intermittent fasting.
 I fast almost every day, and I find it particularly interesting when my recovery scores and HRV skyrocket after not having eaten for 40+ hours.
+In fact, I’ve been measuring the effect of fasting on my body and added it to my list of 10 hacks for improving your HRV.

 There are a lot of things you can do, and tools you can use, in an attempt to improve your recovery and sleep.